ysdesha/winteros_week2_sensors/README.md

 # Camera

 To add a camera - and every other sensors later - we have to change 2 files:
-1) The `mogi_bot.urdf`: we have to define the position, orientation and other physical properties of the camera in this file.
+1) The `erc_bot.urdf`: we have to define the position, orientation and other physical properties of the camera in this file.
 This is not necessarily simulation dependent, we have to do these same changes in the urdf in case of a real robot with a real sensor.
-2) The `mogi_bot.gazebo`: this is fully simulation dependent, we have to define the properties of the simulated camera in this file.
+2) The `erc_bot.gazebo`: this is fully simulation dependent, we have to define the properties of the simulated camera in this file.

-Let's add the camera first to the `mogi_bot.urdf`:
+Let's add the camera first to the `erc_bot.urdf`:

 ```xml
   <!-- STEP 7 - Camera -->